TKL01/Teltonika-GPS-forwarding-via-HTTP-for-ROS2/README.md

 ## How to run it

-Install Python library for the NMEA 0183 protcol:
+Install Python library for the NMEA 0183 protocol:
 ```bash
 pip install pynmea2
 ```